-Maruya Recipe has always been a staple of many Filipinos’ childhood.
-It is usually eaten as a meal during breakfast to be partnered by bitter coffee or as a midday or mid-afternoon snack.
+Maruya has always been a staple of many Filipinos’ childhood.
+It’s usually eaten as a meal to end breakfast to be partnered by bitter coffee or as a midday or mid-afternoon snack.

 In this post we'll cover:

 The tricky part is maybe making sure that the batter actually has the texture to cover the entire mashed saging na saba.